Born-Digital Poetry

 Project Leadership

-The Born Digital Poetry project acknowledges the support of the Mellon Foundation and credits the WashU Libraries and the Modern Literature Collection for providing the space and infrastructure necessary for the project.
+The Born-Digital Poetry project acknowledges the support of the Mellon Foundation and credits the WashU Libraries and the Modern Literature Collection for providing the space and infrastructure necessary for the project.

 Advisory Board